Environmental and

 • Investing in research and development

-• Collaboration with our legislators, regulators, customers, and suppliers
+• Collaboration with legislators, regulators, customers, and suppliers

 Reducing LDC Methane Emissions From Mains and Services by 50% From 2017 to 2035

-Atmos Energy is working towards a goal to reduce methane emissions from its natural gas distribution system mains and services by 50% from 2017 to 2035, as reported to the EPA in accordance with 40 CFR 98 Subpart W. This goal reflects the environmental benefit associated with system modernization efforts through the replacement of higher emitting pipeline materials with lower emitting pipe materials.
-As of calendar year end (CYE) 2022, we have achieved an approximate 20% reduction from CY2017[a].
+Atmos Energy is working towards a goal to reduce methane emissions from its natural gas distribution system mains and services by 50% from 2017 to 2035, as reported to the EPA in accordance with 40 CFR 98 Subpart W. This goal reflects the environmental benefit associated with system modernization efforts through the replacement of higher emitting pipeline materials with lower emitting pipe materials, as defined by US EPA.
+As of calendar year end (CYE) 2023, we have achieved an approximate 23% reduction from CY2017.

 50%